M2000Interpreter/Environment/utf8/mod_text.bas.utf8.txt

 End Function
-Private Function IsUint(bstack As basetask, a$, r As Variant) As Boolean Dim z As Integer, i As Long
+Private Function IsUint(bstack As basetask, a$, r As Variant) As Boolean Dim Z As Integer, i As Long
-If IsExp(bstack, a$, r, , True) Then z = VarType(r)
+If IsExp(bstack, a$, r, , True) Then
+Z = VarType(r)
- If z = vbInteger Then
+ If Z = vbInteger Then
      On Error Resume Next

         r = UINT(r)

         On Error GoTo 0
-ElseIf z = 20 Then
+ElseIf Z = 20 Then
 If r < 0 Then
 r = CDec(r) + maxlonglong
 Else
 r = CDec(r)

 End If
-ElseIf z = vbLong Then
+ElseIf Z = vbLong Then
 i = r
 r = Zero64
 PutMem4 VarPtr(r) + 8, i